gamedeff/Twitch_Batch_Logger/README.md

-Twitch Batch Logger is a chat logger is able to log multiple Twitch chats at
+Twitch Batch Logger is a lightweight Twitch chat logger that can be used to record multiple Twitch chats simultaneously.

 # Features

 * Log all your followed Twitch channels and group chats

-* Or log from a list of select channels that you provide
+* Or just log from a list of select channels that you provide

 * Automatically select chat server (regular, event, group)